ghlrobin/ghlrobin.github.io/_posts/boostcamp/week03-dl-basic/2022-10-03-03-optimization.md

 ![](/assets/img/boostcamp/2022-10-03-11-48-46.png)

 - Bagging is short for Bootstrapping aggregating
-  - Multiple models are being trained with bootstrapping
+  - Multiple models are trained with bootstrapping
   - ex) Base classifiers are fitted on random subset where indivdual predictions are aggregated (voting or averaging)
   - Often use Ensemble technique
 - Boosting